jovelluna12/ecommerce-side/README.md

 ## Name
-Back End Implementation for a Used Furniture Ecommerce Site
+Back End Implementation for a Used Furniture Ecommerce Site using Laravel

 ## Installation
 Clone this into your Local Repository and then Execute the following Command